NYUAppSec/appsec_hw1/HW1_Instructions.md

 Finally, fix the bugs that are triggered by your test cases, and verify that the program no longer crashes / hangs on your test cases.
-To make sure that these bugs don't come up again as the code evolves, have Travis automatically build and run the program on your test suite.
+To make sure that these bugs don't come up again as the code evolves, have Github Actions automatically build and run the program on your test suite.

 ## Part 3: Fuzzing and Coverage